When To Wean Off the Bottle or Breast

 - The third bottle 6:00-7:00 pm evening bottle.
 Offer your child a cup of whole milk with dinner.

 - The fourth bottle to go is the early morning 6:00 am bottle at home when they first wake up.
 My recommendation would be to put your child in their highchair and offer them some water, or you could offer half water/half juice.
 When your child arrives at Almost Mom for breakfast, your child will have breakfast along with a cup of water or half water/half juice.

 - The last bottle to go is the before-bed bottle.
 This will be the hardest bottle to wean from since the bottle or breast are sources of nighttime comfort, and your child could have a more difficult time giving it up easily.
 Try to introduce other comfort objects, such as a stuffed animal or blanket, and try not to let your baby fall asleep with a bottle in their mouth.
 It may take up to 2-4 weeks to make this transition.

 Important information about your child’s health and bottles:

 A child who continues to drink from a bottle at night or naptime beyond 18 months to 2 years can risk tooth decay, particularly if your child falls asleep with the bottle in their mouth and un-swallowed milk remains on their teeth.
-Drinking from a bottle after the age of 2 can also start reshaping the upper gum line and palate, leading to an overbite.
+Drinking from a bottle after two can also start reshaping the upper gum line and palate, leading to an overbite.

-Bottle drinkers tend to ingest more milk, while milk is a healthy food, children who drink too much of it may not want to eat enough solid food, missing out on important nutrients.
+Bottle drinkers tend to ingest more milk; while milk is a healthy food, children who drink too much may not want to eat enough solid food, missing out on essential nutrients.

-With a little patience and a lot of love, understanding, and hugs, you and your child can say “bye-bye” to the “baba” forever.
+With a bit of patience and a lot of love, understanding, and hugs, you and your child can say “bye-bye” to the “baba” forever.